tekumara/notes/trace-macos.md

 - Reboot the mac
 - Hold ⌘R during reboot to enter the Recovery OS.
 - From the Utilities menu, run Terminal
-- Run `csrutil enable --without dtrace` which should report "This is an unsupported configuration".
+- Run `csrutil enable --without dtrace` which should report "Requesting an unsupported configuration".

 ## References